Brownster/musicbee-plugin/docs/ROADMAP.md

 ## 6. Feedback to the User

 1. Display a status message or progress bar in MusicBee while transfers are active.
+Use `MB_SetBackgroundTaskMessage` to update progress for each file.
-2. Consider using MusicBee's notification API to show success or failure messages.
+2. Use MusicBee's notification API via `MB_SendNotification` to show success or failure messages in addition to logging.

 ## 7. Testing and Debugging